parsonsmatt/parsonsmatt.github.io/_posts/2015-10-05-elm_vs_purescript_ii.markdown

 The repository with the code is available [here](https://github.com/parsonsmatt/purs-architecture-tutorial).

+# Pre-0: Getting Halogen Running

+OK, so Halogen doesn't -- quite work by default!
+The version available via Bower doesn't work right due to a problem in a dependency of a dependency not being updated for the 0.7 PureScript compiler release, so you have to do the following:

+1. Instead of doing `pulp dep install --save purescript-halogen`, put the following entry in the `"dependencies"` part of your `bower.json` file: `"purescript-halogen":  "git@github.com:slamdata/purescript-halogen.git#master"`.
+2. Then do `npm install --save virtual-dom` to get the `virtual-dom` dependency in your project.
+You should probably have a `package.json` file so this can be more-or-less automated.
+3. Finally, `pulp dep install` will install all the dependencies.

+This tutorial is going to target Halogen v0.5, which is not released yet, but seems to only need a bit of optimization and bug fixes before release.

 # 0. Hello World!

 Since I didn't do it in the previous post, here's "Hello World!" in Halogen: